- Best contemporary abstract paintings

 by Alina Livneva29 December '18

-I love to watch people who see his art for the first time.
+I love to watch people who see his contemporary art for the first time.
 Virtosu’s art became well known for a number of thought-provoking paintings which during the first contact, often causes a huge brain challenge.
 And it’s understandable when we connect Virtosu’s abstract to the subject imposed by titles of the works.

 Today we have for you 10 best selling abstract paintings painted by Virtosu, that can be described as “challenging”.
 While looking at them, don’t forget to have a look at the object’s title.
 It always gives the layer of the interpretation of the painting.